The Nest

 3. Approve or disapprove new tenants based on income, past rental behavior, and criminal records.
 Moreover, they can also run a background check on you with your permission.
 Similarly, if a landlord notices signs of addiction, they can bar you from renting.

-4. Landlords can advise other owners not to rent you if you are a bad tenant.
-We don’t know what does if this doesn’t give you a reason to be a good renter.
+4. Landlords can advise other owners not to rent to you if you are a bad tenant.
+We don’t know what to do if this doesn’t give you a reason to be a good renter.

 5. Landlords can sue tenants who cause severe damage to their units, a common occurrence concerning smaller units with rowdy neighbors.

 6. Sometimes, a landlord can also refuse the lease renewal.
-This is often the case that happens when a building gets sold or when a building needs a significant overhaul.
+This is often the case when a building is sold or needs a significant overhaul.
 Tenants will get a warning ahead of time, though.

 7. Landlords can also break a lease early upon request for a good enough reason.
 Legally, they have to do this in the case of domestic violence.